How to prepare now for the workplace of the future

 So whether you're accommodating for growth, downsizing thanks to a change in circumstance, or simply changing the workplace mix to reflect new ways of working - real estate rationalisation is probably on your agenda.

-Annelie says that what that rationalisation looks like will "boil down to the purpose of the office".
+Xenofontos says, “what that rationalisation looks like will boil down to the purpose of the workplace.”

 She also mentions that growth plans don't always mean an increase in square meterage: "Many companies are planning to grow without physically needing growth in the office environment.
-Some organisations are growing offshore, or they're growing by automating certain functions."
+Some organisations are growing offshore, or they're growing by automating certain functions, leaving the opportunity for onshore positions to be more creative and fulfilling."

 There are a few different ways to rationalise your real estate commitment while still accommodating for future growth.
 Let's explore the different approaches.